 It might be tricky for the foetus to enter the pelvis during labour, drawing the umbilical cord out before the baby.
 This is known as a cord prolapse, and you might have to undergo a caesarean surgery.

-This is when the placenta tears away from the uterine wall during labour, which could lead to haemorrhaging.
+This is when the placenta tears away from the uterine wall during labour, which could lead to haemorrhages.

 The amniotic sac can rip, making your water break before the due date.
 This could result in a premature birth.

-The baby’s feet are facing the cervix in this condition, instead of the usual head-down position.
-This might require a C-section for successful delivery.
+If the baby’s feet are facing the cervix in this condition, instead of the usual head-down position, you might need a C-section for successful delivery.

-You might undergo severe bleeding after giving birth due to the injuries to your placenta and uterus.
+You might undergo severe bleeding after giving birth due to injuries to your placenta and uterus.

-Polyhydramnios increases the risk of a stillbirth, which is the death of the fetus in the uterus.
+Polyhydramnios increases the risk of a stillbirth, which is the death of the foetus in the uterus.

 If you or your doctor suspects the possibility of polyhydramnios, there are several means by which a successful diagnosis can be done.

 Doing an ultrasound is the most effective technique to check for polyhydramnios.
 If there is any evidence, a more comprehensive ultrasound technique can be employed, which can measure the amniotic fluid in four of the deepest uterine cavities.
-The doctor will then calculate your amniotic fluid index, which is usually between 12-24 cm in the 34th week of pregnancy.
-A value above 25 cm means you have polyhydramnios with increasing values indicating higher severities.
+The doctor will then calculate your amniotic fluid index, which is usually between 12 to 24 cm in the 34th week of pregnancy.
+A value above 25 cm means you have polyhydramnios, with increasing values indicating higher severities.